kwindapp/Heltec-ESP-NOW-Sender-Receiver-WS80/README.md

 WS80 ECOWITT , DP1000 FROGGIT , WS5000 AMBIENT WEATHER....buy me a beer to get the tx uart signal😀
-- normal start up on ESP-NOW
+- normal start up only ESP-NOW
 - to activate receiver mqtt push boot and hold rst button for 2 seconds